pallavi-1311/Flam-PerformanceDashboard/PERFORMANCE.md

 | **Aggregation Strategy** | Time-based bucketing | Reduces render load and improves visual clarity under large datasets. |

 > **Why Canvas over SVG for core charts:**
-> SVG becomes inefficient beyond ~5,000 elements due to DOM overhead, while Canvas can efficiently handle **100,000+ points** using a single draw loop.
+> SVG is ineffective after about 5 thousand elements thanks to the overhead of a DOM and Canvas can draw many more points efficiently, more than 100 thousand points, with a single loop.

 ---